-- A. As at December 31, 2023 and 2022, the Company has an average of 874 and 837 employees, respectively, including 8 and 7 non-employee directors for both years. - B. (1) Average employee benefit expense in current year was \$1,124 thousand ((Total employee benefit expense in current year Total directors' compensation in current year) / (Number of employees in current year Number of non-employee directors in current year)). - Average employee benefit expense in previous year was \$1,127 thousand ((Total employee benefit expense in previous year Total directors' compensation in previous year) / (Number of employees in previous year Number of non-employee directors in previous year)). - (2) Average employee salaries in current year was \$966 thousand (Total employee salaries in current year / (Number of employees in current year Number of non-employee directors in current year)).
+A. As at December 31, 2024 and 2023, the Company has an average of 910 and 874 employees, respectively, including 8 non-employee directors for both years.

-Average employee salaries in previous year was \$980 thousand (Total employee salaries in previous year / (Number of employees in previous year Number of non-employee directors in previous year)). - (3) Adjustment of average employee salaries was (1%) ((Average employee salaries in current year Average employee salaries in previous year) / Average employee salaries in previous year). - (4) On June 23, 2022, the shareholders during their meeting set up an audit committee to replace the supervisor, and the annual remuneration of the supervisor in 2022 was \$1.56 million. - (5) The Company's Compensation Policy is as follows: - i.
+- B. (1) Average employee benefit expense in current year was \$1,235 thousand ((Total employee benefit expense in current year Total directors' compensation in current year) (Number of employees in current year - Number of non-employee directors in current year)). - Average employee benefit expense in previous year was \$1,124 thousand ((Total employee benefit expense in previous year Total directors' compensation in previous year) (Number of employees in previous year - Number of non-employee directors in previous year)). - (2) Average employee salaries in current year was \$1,073 thousand (Total employee salaries in current year / (Number of employees in current year Number of non-employee directors in current year)).
+Average employee salaries in previous year / (Number of employees in previous year - Number of non-employee directors in previous year)). - (3) Adjustment of average employee salaries was 11.08% ((Average employee salaries in current year Average employee salaries in previous year). - (4) The Company's Compensation Policy is as follows: - i.
 Compensation that the Company paid to the employees includes basic salary, performance rewards, year-end bonus and salary increase.
 The salary standard was referred to internal salary and external market of salary, job classification, education background, professional knowledge and skill, professional working experience to approve competitive salary.
 The distribution of performance rewards took into consideration the operating performance of the Company and employees' performance.
 The salary raising would be based on the Company's operation profit of current year, performance assessment and other results and encourage employees' long-term development and with reference to the comprehensive consideration of the salary market standard and overall salary raising status to process annual salary raising. - ii.
 The Company's remuneration policies for managers were based on the Company's operation strategies, profit, performance and contributions in work, etc., and referred to salary standard in market, and be executed after being proposed by remuneration committee and approved by the Board of Directors. - iii.
 Additionally, under the Company's Articles of Incorporation, if the Company had profit for the year, the Board of Directors should resolve that the profit of the current year shall be distributed by not lower than 5% as employees' compensation and distributed no higher than 2% as directors' and supervisors' remuneration.